 In an effort to save money we saved our Halloween Candy and Christmas Candy from last year.
 I know that sounds strange but we decided that since we won’t be eating the house that using stale candy would not be an issue.
 This worked out perfect!
 I was able to get some smooth and melty mints for less than $1.00 after Christmas last year as well as candy canes for nearly free!

-I did pick up frosting from our local bakery because we like the consistency is perfect!
+I did pick up frosting from our local bakery because we like the consistency is perfect or you can make your own with this recipe – Homemade Whipped Cream Cheese Icing.
 Our total out of pocket expense for our house was less than $8.00.
 Years ago I purchased gingerbread house molds to use in my classroom and now we are using them each year for our family!

 This is a very frugal project and a family tradition and we all enjoy!